Genomon-Project/paplot-doc/data_ca.rst

   SAMPLE4,7,6037836,21,34855497,D
   SAMPLE4,7,109724564,14,106387943,A

-In the example data above, a new column, Label, is included as well as Sample, Chr1, Break1, Chr2 and Break2.
+In the example data above, a new column, Label, is included apart from Sample, Chr1, Break1, Chr2, and Break2.
 First, we set the ``Label`` as the column used for categorization in the ``[result_format_ca]`` section in the configuration file.

 .. code-block:: cfg